CotripperPlatform/CoTrip/api/README.md

 6. By default the CoTripper project is configured to run the production database; NOT the database that is setup on your local machine.
 Whenever you run a command for your local server, you'll need to use the `--settings` flag with the path to the local settings.
 For example:

 ```
+# Migrate the database:
 python manage.py migrate --settings api.settings.local

+# Run the backend development server:
 python manage.py runserver --settings api.settings.local
 ```